 Meat Cooking Temperatures And Meat Temps

-There are many ways to cook meat and poultry but we can all agree on one thing, the meat and poultry has to be tender and juicy.
+It’s about meat cooking temperatures!
+There are many ways to cook meat and poultry, but we can all agree that meat and poultry have to be tender and juicy.
 Even if you are a seasoned chef, cooking meat can be overwhelming because you want the meat to be tender, juicy and cooked to perfection.

 When cooking meat or poultry, several factors will determine the outcome of your rustic steak or that juicy chicken breast.
 The four basic principles are the right meat temperature, timing, cuts and cooking techniques.